 Process:

 After rinsing the orange with water, cut it in half.
-Then extract juice from it using one of the three ways listed above (for convenience you can also use a hand or electric citrus juicer).
-Using a fine mesh or cloth, strain the liquid.
+Then extract juice from it using one of the three ways listed above (for convenience, you can also use a hand or electric citrus juicer).
+Use a fine mesh or cloth to strain the liquid.
 Pour into a glass, add a little water, and sprinkle with rock salt.
 Tada, have fun.

 You can also add some leftover pulp to get a pulpy taste.